marborkowska/Zalety-i-wady-dokumentacji-Confluence-Jira-MadCapFlare/index.md

 ### Weaknesses
 #### Availability
 - The documentation is available only in English.
-I have not noticed that the translation is available into any other language or that machine translation was possible through an embedded engine.
+I have not noticed translation available into any other language or that machine translation was possible through an embedded engine.
 - There are no subtitles in videos.
-Moreover, the speaker speaks very fast, which can make it difficult for the user to understand what is being said.
+Moreover, the voice-over is fast, which can make it difficult for the user to understand what is being said.
 #### Structure
 - Search results open in the same window.
 It would be better if they were displayed in a separate window.
 #### Interface
-- In some sections there is not much space in the text, as a result of which it is more difficult to access what is searched.
+- In some sections there is not much space in the text, as a result of which it is more difficult to access what is being searched.
 These text blocks require the user to read them in whole and not only browse through them for specific information.

 ![Bloki](Bloki.png)

-- In my opinion the context menu on the left should rather be on the white background so that it was more clear for visually impaired persons.
+- In my opinion the context menu on the left should rather be on the white background so that it was more clear for visually-impaired persons.

 #### Updates
 - There is no information on the homepage or particular pages on when they were last updated.